smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 | 0 | 0 |  0  |       0        |

-Furthermore, the conditional statement `p → q` possesses several related forms: its contrapositive `¬q → ¬p`, its converse `q → p`, and its inverse `¬p → ¬q`.
+The conditional statement `p → q` possesses several related forms: its contrapositive `¬q → ¬p`, its converse `q → p`, and its inverse `¬p → ¬q`.
 Each of these forms offers a different perspective on the same underlying logical relationship.

-Also, the conditional statement `p → q` has a contrapositive of `¬p → ¬q`, the converse of `q → p` and the inverse of `¬p → ¬q`.

 | p | q | p→q<br>Conditional | ¬q→¬p<br>Converse | q→p<br>Contrapositive | ¬p→¬q<br>Inverse |
 |---|---|-----|-------|-----|-------|